Introduction to Quarto

 What is Quarto?

-• Quarto is an open-source scientific and technical publishing system built on Pandoc.
+• Quarto is an open-source scientific and technical publishing system built on Pandoc

 Why Quarto?

-• Consistent expression for core features
+• Consistent syntax — uniform syntax for core features across all formats

-• Use defaults that meet accessibility guidelines
+• Accessible by default — outputs meet accessibility guidelines

 Installation

-1. Ensure you have R and RStudio installed .
+1. Ensure R and RStudio are installed

 Anatomy of a Quarto document